Detotix/anitar/README.md

-this is my little animated character programm anitar
+This program is made to animate a character by voice. (a pngtuber program)

+:: TODO FINISH THIS README